-The goal of the ACLP Trainee and ECP Mentorship Program is to offer guidance and additional support to psychiatry trainees (psychiatry residents and CLP fellows) and ECPs interested in Consultation-Liaison Psychiatry.
-With the field of C-L psychiatry expanding beyond inpatient consultation work, psychiatry trainees do not always have access or exposure to the multitude of CLP subspecialties and models of care.
-The Mentorship Program aims to connect psychiatry trainees and ECPs with CLP specialists to enhance their medical knowledge and assist with career choices.
+The goal of the ACLP mentorship program is to offer guidance and additional support to psychiatry trainees (medical students, residents and fellows) and early career psychiatrists (ECP’s; defined by the Academy as within 7 years of training) interested in Consultation-Liaison Psychiatry (CLP).
+The ACLP mentorship program aims to connect mentees with CLP specialists in order to enhance their knowledge and assist with career choices.

 What is the mentee expected to do?